 Top professional roles in nutrition and dietetics

 With increasing community interest in food, nutrition and health, there’s strong demand for specialists across a range of sectors.
-With a degree from Deakin you could find yourself working in diverse areas like healthcare, marketing, quality assurance or government – with job growth in each on track to exceed government forecasts.
+With a degree from Deakin you could find yourself working in diverse areas like healthcare, marketing, quality assurance or government – with strong job growth projected in food, nutrition and dietetics roles.^

-Over the past five years, there has been high growth across the following roles, according to Australian Government employment projections.
+In the years leading up to 2028, there is growth projected in the following roles, according to Australian Government employment projections:

-- 2900 new roles in policy and planning.
+- 4,000 new roles for policy and planning managers

 Depending on what food, nutrition and dietetics degree you choose to study, you may be eligible for membership of and professional recognition from key professional organisations when you graduate.